wbiker/rules_dotnet/dotnet/toolchains.rst

 If you are writing a new rule that wants to use the Dotnet toolchain, you need to do a couple of things.
 First, you have to declare that you want to consume the toolchain on the rule declaration.
-The easiest way to do this is to use the dotnet_rule wrapper, which adds in the toolchain and some hidden attributes that it consumes.

 .. code:: python